ambco-iscte/witter/README.md

 [![ACM SPLASH'23 - Check out Witter's paper](https://img.shields.io/badge/ACM_SPLASH'23-Check_out_Witter's_paper-ebc034?logo=acm)](https://doi.org/10.1145/3622780.3623650)

-**Witter** is a software testing library that allows programming educators to define white-box tests for Java source code.
+**Witter** is a software testing library that allows programming instructors to define white-box tests for Java source code.
 Witter analyzes the execution of a method against a reference solution, to verify that the code not only produces correct results but is also in accordance with a desired algorithm behaviour.